Spring break—we all love that week off from school after midterms to take a trip down to Mexico, head out to Palm Springs or just sleep in and relax.

 The fall semester works differently.
 There is one week of class then Labor Day break.
 The next break is in November: Veteran’s Day and Thanksgiving.

 What good does that do?
 It seems as though students without a mid-semester break begin to be absent from class from exhaustion, which results in being sick or just too tired.
+If this is something you can relate to, you may want to invest in something like a a full size mattress from Leesa.
+This may help to get you a better night’s sleep, relieving the exhaustion from school.

 Many colleges on the east coast have a fall break.
 Some of these schools range from large and well-known schools to smaller liberal arts colleges such as University of Maryland, Boston University and McDaniel College.